marquee/static-sdk/docs/CLI.md

 Use the `modified_date` property to only fetch content that has changed since the last deploy (from the instance of the cache).

-To reset, delete the `.smart-cache` folder.
+To reset, run `proof clearcache:smart` or delete the `.smart-cache` folder.

-Note: unlike `--use-cache`, this cache does not segregate content based on endpoint and token.
+Note: unlike `--api-cache`, this cache does not segregate content based on endpoint and token.
 Be careful when using locally and deploying to production!